scratchcatnuvola/WikipediaPage_Generator/README.md

 *ignore_properties*: list here the properties (separated by a comma) that you don't want to generate (e.g. "width" often has bad values on DBpedia, so it's recommended to ignore it).

-*generate_intermediate_representations*: Select 'no' to get all intermediate linguistic representations, 'yes' if you're only interested in the output.
+*generate_intermediate_representations*: Select 'no' if you're only interested in the output, 'yes' to get all intermediate linguistic representations in the native .str format.

 *split*: set to 'test' for Wikipedia page generation.